IBM/mi-toolchain/README.md

 External dependencies
 ------------
 Additionally it depends on the following external libraries:
-   * Boost - library of free (open source) peer-reviewed portable C++ source libraries.
+   * Boost - a library of free (open source) peer-reviewed portable C++ source libraries.
+   * Eigen - a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.

 Main modules
 ------------